| Agriculture Crops

 2. Sweet varieties with roots containing less than 0.01% prussic

 acid.
 These can be used raw for feeding.

-The prussic acid content depends not only on the variety, but also,
+The prussic acid content depends not only on the variety, but

-varieties have longer and thicker roots than the sweet
+bitter varieties have longer and thicker roots than the sweet

 varieties, but there is no simple safe method to judge the level

 The toxic elements can also be removed by cooking or by drying

 slices of the roots for about two weeks.
-Cassava root meal is not attacked by

-root meal has been added.
+of feed concentrates to which 15% cassava root meal has been added.